piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 3. James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 An Introduction to Statistical Learning: with Applications in R. Springer.

 ### Unit 4

+Unit 4's tasks have also revolved around correlation and regression.
+This time we were looking at the world's population.

 ### Unit 5